edsnider/DevDaysDCSample/README.md

 # DevDaysDCSample

+MVVM with Xamarin.Forms

-Sample code from my talk at Xamarin Dev Days DC on Oct 24, 2015
+Sample code from my MVVM talk at Xamarin Dev Days DC on Oct 24, 2015